 Call Us TODAY on 020 3588 4240

-If your business is owed money, an effective way to encourage repayment is through a Letter Before Action.
+If your business is owed money, an effective way to encourage repayment is through solicitors Letter Before Action.
 This formal request warns the debtor that serious action may be taken if payment isn’t made and can potentially help you avoid costly court proceedings.

 A Letter Before Action is the final reminder for debtors to settle their outstanding payment before being issued a court claim.
 It serves as an ultimatum from businesses, giving individuals one last chance to avoid legal action.